 - Career coaching and Managerial skills development;

 - Collaboration and co-design with Social Change School’s main partners.
 By applying this “blended formula”, we can overcome the disadvantages that come with long-distance learning.

-Our students study on an eLearning platform (Moodle): it can be accessed on mobile devices, is user friendly, useful and reliable in assessing results from the learning processes, well-known, widely used and recognized.
+Our students study on an eLearning platform (Moodle): it can be accessed on mobile devices, it’s user friendly, useful and reliable in assessing results from the learning processes, well-known, widely used and recognized.
 Each student can access Moodle with a personal username and password; the platform offers:

 - Handbooks, Didactic materials, both written and visual (videos);

 - Multimedia live lessons (webinars) or recorded lessons (webcasts);